 Inherit Backup State

-The Inherit Backup State feature allows a new installation of Backblaze to inherit an existing license and backup under the same account.
-This will prevent the unnecessary re-upload of files that have already been backed up.
+The Inherit Backup State feature allows a new installation of the Backblaze software to inherit an existing license and backup under the same account.
+This will prevent the unnecessary re-upload of files that have previously been backed up.
 This is useful in a number of circumstances, such as the following examples:

-- The Backblaze software was uninstalled and reinstalled on the same computer and no data has been lost.
+- The Backblaze software was uninstalled and reinstalled on the same computer and no data has been lost, or the lost data has already been restored.

-- The Backblaze software was installed on a new computer and the data on the new computer already matches that of the previously licensed computer's backup.
+- The Backblaze software was installed on a new computer and the data on the new computer matches that of the computer previously licensed for Backblaze backups.

 - The Backblaze backup was Safety Frozen.